-Written with you, the leader, in mind, our books teach you how to maximize your courage and become the leader you always wanted to be.
+Written with you, the leader, in mind, our courage building and leadership books teach you how to maximize your courage and become the leader you always wanted to be.

 Co-authored by Bill Treasurer and Captain John Havlik, U.S. Navy SEAL (retired), The Leadership Killer aims to help leaders of all types answer a critical question: How will I use my leadership power?
 Too many leaders are increasingly abusing their power, in the process damaging themselves and the people they’re charged with leading.
 This is particularly true for men in leadership roles, as the #MeToo movement has brought to light the scale of long-standing male abuses of power that have been happening just below the surface.